 This guide is for reps and officers to highlight how pay progression data can be used as an organising and bargaining tool at a local level.
-It looks at why the data is important, how you can collect it, what to look for and how it can be used.

 Why is collecting information on pay important?

 The NEU annual pay progression survey which goes to all NEU members has repeatedly shown disparities in pay progression rates for groups with protected characteristics.
 Teachers who are pregnant or on maternity leave, disabled teachers and teachers from a Black and ethnic minority background are more likely to be denied pay progression.
 Teachers who work part-time, job share or in any other flexible arrangement are more likely to be denied pay progression than their full-time counterparts.
 This adversely impacts on women as they are more likely to have flexible arrangements due to their caring and childcare responsibilities.

 Collecting data from your workplace will help discover any disparities at a local level.

 Who will make the request for pay progression data?